Day Surgery Center

 Pre-procedure Testing and Interview

-One of our highly skilled Registered Nurses will call you 1-3 days prior
+One of our highly skilled Registered Nurses will contact you 1-3 days prior

 to your procedure date to obtain information about your health history

-and medications that you currently take.
-We will provide your Day Surgery
+and current medications.
+We will provide your Day Surgery arrival time

-arrival time and procedure time during this phone interview.
-If your procedure
+and tentative procedure time during this phone interview.
+If your arrival

 time changes after that initial phone call from our pre-anesthesia testing

-Selected patients may require an in-person anesthesia consultation.
+Selected patients may require an in-person anesthesia evaluation.
 Regardless

 whether we obtain your health history over the telephone or you have an

-in-person interview prior to your procedure, EVERY patient undergoing
+in-person evaluation prior to your procedure, EVERY patient undergoing

 anesthesia is assessed on the day of surgery by highly qualified anesthesia